-If you line up the "0" on cam gear hub to the line scribed in the outer gear, your new adjustable gear will match the stock gear exactly.
+If you line up the "0" from the "STOCK" set of marks with the line scribed in the outer gear, your new adjustable gear will match the stock gear exactly.
 You can then adjust the cam timing accordingly.

 - Advancing the cam timing (turning cam so the outer gear line moves towards the "A" on the hub) will move the power band lower in the RPM range. - Retarding the cam timing (turning cam so the outer gear line moves towards the "R" on the hub) will move the power band higher in the RPM range.